Peterenterprise298/documentation/content/applications/hr/referrals.rst

 :guilabel:`🗑️ (garbage can)` icon.
 Click the :guilabel:`✏️ (pencil)` icon and a file explorer window appears.
 Navigate to the desired image file then click :guilabel:`Open` to select it.

-Once all changes have been made, click the :guilabel:`Save` button to save the changes, or click the :guilabel:`Discard` button to revert to the original information.
+The referral friend form automatically saves but can be saved manually at any time by clicking the *save manually* option, represented by a :guilabel:`(cloud upload)` icon, located in the top-left corner.
+To cancel any changes made, click the :guilabel:`✖️ (Discard all changes)` icon to delete any changes and revert to the original content.

 .. image:: referrals/edit-friend.png
    :align: center